git-cola/git-cola/README.md

 # git-cola: The highly caffeinated git GUI

-    git-cola is a powerful git GUI with a slick and intuitive user interface.
+    git-cola is a powerful Git GUI with a slick and intuitive user interface.

     Copyright (C) 2007, 2008, 2009, 2010, 2011, 2012, 2013
     David Aguilar and contributors